Corporation tax - quarterly instalment payments

 There is a group payment arrangement facility which allows groups to make instalment payments on a group-wide basis, rather than company by company.
 This should help to minimise their exposure to interest.

 How we can help

-If you think your company in the Ilford area may be affected by the corporation tax quarterly instalment payments regime, procedures will need to be set in place to estimate the liability.
+If you think your company in the Ilford area may be affected by the corporation tax quarterly instalment payments regime, procedures will need to be set in place to estimate the corporation tax liability.

 We will be more than happy to provide you with assistance or any additional information required so please do contact us at Syed Arif & Co.